 Is A Chase Savings Account FDIC-Insured?

 Yes.
-Chase Bank is a FDIC member, which means that funds deposited in a Chase Savings Account is insured up to the maximum allowed by law.
+Chase Bank is a FDIC member.
+Therefore, any funds deposited in a Chase Savings Account are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
-The FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
-The current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.
+Furthermore, FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
+For instance, the current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.

-- Select “Savings Account” from the drop down menu
+- Thirdly, Select “Savings Account” from the drop down menu

-- Select if you’d like to open a “Chase Savings” or “Chase Premier Savings” Account
+- Fourthly, Select if you’d like to open a “Chase Savings” or “Chase Premier Savings” Account

 How To Access Your Chase Savings Account: